• About TTT

 About The Texas Wine Trail & Its Rules

-The Texas Hill Country is the top spot for wineries and wine-tasting rooms because it’s Texas Hill Country with wonderful soil for grapes!
+The Texas Hill Country is the top spot for wineries and wine-tasting rooms because it’s the Texas Hill Country and with its rolling hills, scenic views, and good weather (most of the time), it is hard to beat this area in the gorgeous scenic category.

 • Two types of passports – individual $65 & couples $100 / October is slightly higher